csruiliu/dcgm-profiling/gemm/README.md

-# GEMM Tutorials & Exercises
+# GEMM Performance Profiling

-This is a simple tutorial for GEMM (General Matrix Multiplication) performance evaluation.
+This is a simple GPU utilization profiling.

 `gemm.cpp` and `cal_gemm.cpp`: profiling for `cublasSgemm`, `cublasDgemm`, and `cublasHgemm`

 `gemm_lt.cpp` and `cal_gemm_lt.cpp`: profiling for cublasLT

-More details about cublasLT via link: https://docs.nvidia.com/cuda/cublas/#using-the-cublaslt-api

 ```bash
 # enter src folder